 The objective is to carry out a pipeline inspection survey along these pipelines.
-This will involve the use of a subbottom profiler (SBP), side-scan sonar (SSS) and multi-beam echosounder (MBES).
+This will involve the use of a sub-bottom profiler (SBP) and multi-beam echosounder (MBES).
 The survey will identify exposures, free spans, debris, obstacles, scarring (trawl, anchor), damage, scour or sedimentation along the pipelines and determine height and length of free-spans and any protective measures such as rock dumps and mattresses.
-The inspection can also include additional areas of interest, including but not limited to; pipeline or cable crossings, anomalous free spans / exposures.
+The inspection can also include additional areas of interest, including but not limited to, pipeline or cable crossings as well as anomalous free spans / exposures.
+The survey performed on pipelines from a small nearshore survey vessel and within 5km of the landfall area in the vicinity of the St. Fergus Gas Terminal in the Central North Sea (CNS).

-The proposed St Fergus survey will cover an area of approximately 8 km and will transect the United Kingdom Continental Shelf (UKCS) Blocks 19/11 and 19/12 in the Central North Sea (CNS).
+The proposed St. Fergus survey will cover an area of approximately 8 km and will transect the United Kingdom Continental Shelf (UKCS) Blocks 19/11 and 19/12 in CNS.
 The location of the proposed survey area is illustrated in Figure 1-1 and the co-ordinates are provided in Table 1-1.
-The survey vessel will acquire SBP, SSS and MBES acoustic data along each pipeline route within the survey area from the shore outwards (seaward) to allow any potentially disturbed cetaceans to be directed away from the shore rather than onshore.
+The survey vessel will acquire SBP and MBES acoustic data along each pipeline route within the survey area from the shore outwards (seaward) to allow any potentially disturbed cetaceans to be directed away from the shore rather than onshore.

-The proposed survey activities will commence with an earliest start date of 7th of August 2020 and it is expected that the pipeline survey will be completed within a maximum of eight working days, with the SBP component of the survey expected to take a maximum of four working days (subject to weather and tidal conditions).
-For the purposes of this permit application, the latest completion date is the 30th September 2020 to allow for any delays or alteration to the schedule.
+The proposed survey activities are planned to commence on the with an earliest start date of the 10th August 2023 25th August.
+It is expected that the pipeline survey will be completed within a maximum of 14 working days, with the SBP component of the survey expected to take a maximum of four working days (subject to weather and tidal conditions).
+The latest completion date for the survey is the 30th November 2023.

-This document presents an assessment carried out to determine the potential environmental impact of underwater sound from the proposed pipeline inspection and provides justification to support the application for consent to undertake the survey and the application for a European Protected Species (EPS) license.
+This document presents an assessment carried out to determine the potential environmental impact of underwater sound from the proposed pipeline inspection and provides justification to support the application for consent to undertake the survey.